Subscribe to PHP Freaks RSS

 echo $str; // Output: 346-5654 78-90 3-116

-The other nice thing about \K is that while it discards what is matched before it, it doesn’t discard what is captured before it.
+The other nice thing about \K is that while it resets the start of the final matched sequence, it doesn’t effect what is captured before it.

 To better illustrate, consider the following example: